Mexico–Paraguay relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as a Cultural Agreement; Agreement of Cooperation between Bancomext and the Paraguayan General Directorate of Promotion of Exports and Investments; Agreement of Cooperation in the fight against Illicit Trafficking and abuse of Narcotic Drugs, Psychotropic Substances, Control of Chemical Precursors and related Crimes; Academic Cooperation between both Foreign Ministries; Agreement for the Reciprocal Granting of Work Permits in favor of Spouses and Minor Children of the Respective Diplomatic or Consular Mission Officials; Suppression of Visas in Diplomatic and Official Passports and an Agreement for Scientific and Technical Cooperation in Health Matters between the Mexican Institute for Social Security and Services for State Workers and the Paraguayan Ministry of Public Health and Social Welfare.
+Both nations have signed several bilateral agreements such as an Arbitration Agreement (1902); Cultural Agreement (1992); Agreement for Technical and Scientific Cooperation (1992); Agreement of Cooperation between Bancomext and the Paraguayan General Directorate of Promotion of Exports and Investments (1992); Agreement of Cooperation in the fight against Illicit Trafficking and abuse of Narcotic Drugs, Psychotropic Substances, Control of Chemical Precursors and related Crimes (1997); Academic Cooperation between both Foreign Ministries (1997); Agreement for the Suppression of visas in Diplomatic and Official Passports (1997); Treaty on Mutual Legal Assistance Cooperation in Criminal Matters (2005); Extradition Treaty (2005); Agreement on the Mutual Recognition for Degrees, Diplomas and Academic Degrees of Higher Education (2006) and an Agreement on Air Transportation (2007).

 Trade

-In 2018, two-way trade between both nations amounted to US$166 million.
+In 2023, two-way trade between both nations amounted to US$179.5 million.
 Mexico's main exports to Paraguay include: tractors, automobile parts, beer, tequila, cement and machinery.
 Paraguay's main exports to Mexico include: tung oil, sugar, cassava, fruits and textiles.
-Since 2013, both nations have been negotiating a free trade agreement with one another.
-Mexican multinational company Grupo Bimbo operates in Paraguay.
+Mexican multinational companies such as Cemex, Claro and Grupo Bimbo (among others) operate in Paraguay.